-So said Gov. Gwen Garcia as she mulled over the possibility of outsourcing employees of the Provincial Government, especially for the district hospitals to cut cost and remove the padrino system.
+So said Gov. Gwen Garcia as she mulled over the possibility of outsourcing employees of the Provincial Government, especially for the district hospitals, to cut cost and remove the padrino system.

-"I am seriously contemplating, especially in district hospitals, the outsourcing method.
-Ang ato man gud nakita, ang kaning mga JOs (job order) dunay backer (From what we've observed, these job order workers have backers).
-Ang nahitabo (what happened was), and this was also confirmed by the chiefs of hospitals, inig abot didto sa hospital, halos dili maka-disiplina or even tell them, katong mga powerfully-backed JOs, kung unsa ang ilang buhaton (they have difficulty disciplining or even telling those powerfully-backed JOs what they should do)," she added.
+“I am seriously contemplating, especially in district hospitals, the outsourcing method.
+Ang ato man gud nakita, ang kaning mga JOs (job order) dunay backer (From what we’ve observed, these job order workers have backers).
+Ang nahitabo (what happened was), and this was also confirmed by the chiefs of hospitals, inig abot didto sa hospital, halos dili maka-disiplina or even tell them, katong mga powerfully-backed JOs, kung unsa ang ilang buhaton (they have difficulty disciplining or even telling those powerfully-backed JOs what to do),” she said.

 Outsourcing is the method of obtaining goods or services from an outside source, especially in place of an internal source.

 Issued on June 15, 2017, by the Civil Service Commission, Commission on Audit and the Department of Budget and Management, Joint Circular 1-2017 provides the rules and regulations governing contract of service and JO workers in the government.